Daniel-wambua/hackGraph/README.md

 ## Credits

-Huge thanks to [Akshay Saini](https://github.com/akshaymarch7) for the original video behind this project.
+Huge thanks to [Akshay Saini](https://github.com/akshaymarch7) and [homyorke](https://github.com/fenrir2608) for the original inspiration behind this project.